Dental Administrative Assistant: Job Info & Requirements

 Economic and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the demand for dental administrative assistants is going to continue to rise; employment opportunities for dental assistants are projected to grow by 25% from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for dental administrative assistants is going to continue to rise; employment opportunities for dental assistants are projected to grow by 18% from 2014 to 2024.
 This growth is partly due to increasing knowledge that oral health is an important part of overall health and subsequent demand for dental appointments.
-The BLS also reported the median annual salary of dental assistants as $34,500 in May 2012.
+The BLS also reported the median annual salary of dental assistants as $35,980 in May 2015.